Christian Zionism: Pietism, Evangelicalism, and British foreign policy

 The crumbling of the Ottoman Empire threatened the British route to India via the Suez Canal as well as sundry French, German and American economic interests.
-In 1831 the Ottomans were driven from Greater Syria (including Palestine) by an expansionist Egypt, in the First Turko-Egyptian War.
+In 1831 the Ottomans were driven from the region of Syria (including Palestine) by an expansionist Egypt, in the First Turko-Egyptian War.
 Although Britain forced Muhammad Ali to withdraw to Egypt, the Levant was left for a brief time without a government.
 The ongoing weakness of the Ottoman Empire made some in the west consider the potential of a Jewish state in the Holy Land.
 A number of important figures within the British government advocated such a plan, including Charles Henry Churchill.
 Again during the lead-up to the Crimean War (1854), there was an opportunity for political rearrangements in the Near East.
 In July 1853, Anthony Ashley-Cooper, 7th Earl of Shaftesbury, who was President of the London Society for Promoting Christianity Amongst the Jews, wrote to Prime Minister Aberdeen urging Jewish restoration as a means of stabilizing the region.

+At the same time, the visit of John Nelson Darby to the United States catalyzed a new movement.
+Darby was the founder of a theological framework known as dispensationalism.
+Darby’s dispensationalist theology is often claimed to be a significant awakener of American Christian Zionism.
+He first distinguished the hopes of the Jews and that of the church and gentiles in a series of 11 evening lectures in Geneva in 1840.
+His lectures were immediately published in French (L'Attente Actuelle de l'Eglise), English (1841), German and Dutch (1847) and so his teachings began their global journey.
+Some dispensationalists, like Arno Gabelein, whilst philo-semitic, opposed Zionism as a movement born in self-confidence and unbelief.
+While dispensationalism had considerable influence through the Scofield Reference Bible (first published by OUP, 1909), Christian lobbying for the restoration of the Jews preceded its publication by over a century, and many Christian Zionists and Christian Zionist organizations such as the International Christian Embassy Jerusalem do not subscribe to dispensationalism.
+Many non-dispensationalist Protestants were also strong advocates of a Jewish return to their homeland, Charles Spurgeon, both Horatius and Andrew Bonar, Robert Murray M'Chyene, and J. C. Ryle were among a number of proponents of both the importance and significance of a Jewish return to Israel.
+However, Spurgeon averred of dispensationalism: "It is a mercy that these absurdities are revealed one at a time, in order that we may be able to endure their stupidity without dying of amazement".
+In 1864, Spurgeon wrote: